Westmill Neighbourhood Plan

 • Residents meeting

-A message from Joe Williams, Director of Housing
+A message from Joe Williams, Executive Director of Customer Services

 "I encourage all residents to join in on these important discussions, whether at community events or here on settle connect.